-Asymptomatic intestinal infection.

-Mild to moderate colitis.

-Severe intestinal infection (dysentery).

-Ameboma (a tumor-like mass in the intestines in amebiasis which results in a large local lesion of the bowel).
-Liver abscess and other extraintestinal infection
+- Asymptomatic intestinal infection. - Mild to moderate colitis (most prominent that's what the prof. said) - Severe intestinal infection (dysentery). - Ameboma (a tumor-like mass (not real tumor) in the intestines in amebiasis which results in a large local lesion of the bowel). - Liver abscess and other extraintestinal infection

-Treatment of Specific Forms of Amebiasis Asymptomatic Intestinal Infection
+Treatment of Specific Forms of Amebiasis

-Asymptomatic carriers are treated with a luminal amebicide.

-Standard luminal amebicides are:

-Diloxanide furoate, Iodoquinol, and Paromomycin.
+Asymptomatic Intestinal Infection: Asymptomatic carriers are treated with a luminal amebicide.
+Standard luminal amebicides are: Diloxanide furoate, Iodoquinol, and Paromomycin.
 Therapy with a luminal amebicide is also required in the treatment of all other forms of amebiasis.